 This is true even for millennials and Gen Z. An analysis of 45,000 companies shows that more than 50% of their millennial and Gen Z customers call businesses.
-It makes sense for companies to increase their capacity for handling incoming and outgoing calls.
+It makes sense for companies to increase their customer support capacity for handling incoming and outgoing calls.
 In other words, they should consider investing in inbound and outbound call centres.

 Inbound vs outbound call centres

 An inbound call centre receives incoming calls from customers.
 Support teams generally monitor inbound centres, as the calls tend to come from existing customers with problems or questions.

 An outbound call centre, on the other hand, makes outgoing calls to shoppers.
 Sales teams generally run outbound contact centres to cold call potential customers about their products.
 Companies might also make outbound calls to survey shoppers and collect market research.